ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 <grid-example title='Full Width Groups Rendering' name='full-width-groups-rendering' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"], "extras": ["fontawesome"] }'></grid-example>

+## Sorting Group Rows

+To sort a group row, you can apply a sort to the underlying column.
+In the example below the [Row Group Panel](/grouping-group-panel/) is enabled to demonstrate this.
+Note the following:

+- Clicking on `country` in the row group panel applies a sort to the country row groups.
+- Holding the <kbd>Shift</kbd> key down while clicking `year` in the row group panel applies a sort to the year row groups, while maintaining the sort on the country row groups.

+<grid-example title='Sorting Group Rows' name='sorting-group-rows' type='mixed' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>

 ## Next Up

 Continue to the next section to learn about the [Custom Group Columns](../grouping-custom-group-columns/) display type.